 10.)
 Attend the biggest and best auto exposition in the USA.

 SEMA.
 Also in Las Vegas.
 Usually in November.
 Trouble is, it’s for the trade professionals only – or the media.
-I wonder if I could get in as a correspondent of some sort?
-I am associated with a car club.
-Maybe Ellen would want to send me there to do a “sneak peek” report on the great new vehicles coming. 😉 I’d settle for a really nice car show in a hot location like LA, San Francisco, even Modesto.
-I just love being around all those beautiful cars.
+I’d settle for a really nice car show in a hot location like LA, San Francisco Bay Area, even Modesto.
+I just love being around all those beautiful cars and trucks.

 That’s my bucket list… er, My Other Foot List.
 Some of these aren’t so far fetched.
 I might be able to do some of them before my time is up here.
 The doc says I have a couple 2 or three years (“maybe”), so there’s certainly time enough to try to make these come true.
 I’ll let you know how it goes.